Schwarz reflections and the Tricorn: Background on holomorphic dynamics

 A direct calculation (or the Schwarz lemma) shows that $0$ is necessarily an attracting fixed point for every Blaschke product in $\mathcal{B}^{\pm}$.
 Clearly, both Blaschke product spaces $\mathcal{B}^{\pm}$ are simply connected as their common parameter space is the open unit disc $\mathbb{D}$.
+Thus, the spaces $\mathcal{B}^{\pm}$ can be endowed with real-analytic manifold structures (the appearance of $a$ and $\overline{a}$ in the definition of $B_{a,\theta}^\pm$ is an obstruction to the existence of a complex structure on $\mathcal{B}^{\pm}$).
 For both families of Blaschke products, we can define the multiplier/Koenigs ratio of the attracting fixed point.
 The next lemma elucidates the mapping properties of the multiplier/Koenigs ratio maps defined on $\mathcal{B}^{\pm}$ \cite[Lemma~5.4]{NS}.

 \begin{lemma} The Blaschke product model spaces $\mathcal{B}^{\pm}$ are simply connected.
 Moreover, the Koenigs ratio map (respectively, the multiplier map) of the attracting fixed point defines a real-analytic $3$-fold branched covering from $\mathcal{B}^{-}$ (respectively a real-analytic diffeomorphism from $\mathcal{B}^{+}$) onto $\mathbb{D}$. \end{lemma}